Skip to main content

 • Responsiveness priority (Mobile-first vs. Desktop-first)

 Kombai also provides multiple options to choose from.
 If the current options don’t fit your needs, you can provide your own answer.
 Based on your responses, Kombai generates a Suggested Wireframe Block with three different wireframes.
 By default, it opens these wireframes in the Kombai Browser so you can easily visualize them and select the one you want to use.
-If Kombai thinks it can reuse a component from your repo for a specific element in the wireframe, it will mark the element with a dotted border and label it with the component name and a Reuse badge.
+If Kombai thinks it can reuse a component from your repo for a specific element in the wireframe, it will label the element with the component name and a Reuse badge.
 For new elements, Kombai will label them with the component name and a New badge.
 Reuse and New badges You can follow up with Kombai to further iterate on the wireframes.
 Once you are happy with an option, ask Kombai to implement it in your app.
 Here are some examples of Create Wireframes:

 • Create Wireframes I want to improve the hero section of the website.
 Can you create some wireframe options that can match this website’s hero section?